 I see a shelter ahead, “Kate I need five minutes” as soon as my head hit the sled I was dreaming.
 A few minutes later Kate woke me and we were in the swamp.
 Walking next to each other now, we chatted on this final stretch.
 I pointed to a snow bank that someone had written “GO KARI AND KATE” in the snow.
-I didn’t know who wrote it, but at that moment it felt like Everyone was cheering us on.
+I didn’t know who wrote it, but at that moment it felt like everyone was cheering us on.
+I found out later is was my friend Jeff.
 I looked at the Tamarack trees blowing in the wind, that wind that had been plaguing us was up again but now it was a raging tailwind, every once in a while it pushed the sled forward.
 I said a silent prayer of thanks and an extra prayer that it wouldn’t turn into a headwind.
 Up ahead, I saw a shape, we mused about what it was and when we got close we saw it was a human pulling a pulk towards us!
 It was Scott, and he was not sure which way to go, I told him stick with us and we’ll go in together!
-We were all loosing it.
+We were all losing it.
 I was trying to stay ahead of an incredibly nauseous stomach, not drinking anything since Surly, and Kate was eking out every last mile on her tender feet.
-All in all, we were in good shape.
+All in all though, we were in good shape.
 Then we saw Kate’s Mom down the trail, and soon my parents appeared.
 1.5 miles to the finish.
 I asked Mom to stay behind and point Scott in the right direction, not wanting him to miss it.
 For the last time I looked out at the blowing snow in the Tamaracks, now pink as the sun was setting, how it could look so desolate and inhospitable to some, but to me, this was life, we respected her and she rewarded us with passage.
 I was absolutely marveling at how incredible it was that we did it.
 I wanted to stay.

 Just a little bit to go.

 “Seriously!”
 Kate exclaimed as we rounded yet ANOTHER bend in the woods that led to yet another turn and NOT the finish!
 The last mile is ETERNAL!
 But then there we were, being escorted to the finish by orange snow fences.
 Todd rolled up on his snowmobile, turned it off, and stood up and clapped as we walked by.
 I gulped.
 Looking to the top of the hill to the finish, there was a group of friends waiting to welcome us home.
 So many people believed we could do it, and all of them were a part of our journey.
 The Hrimthurs were there including the under dressed Daniel Slater, my loving parents… then I saw through tears Erik, standing in the middle.
 Something clutched my heart and my eyes darted away from him.
-If I looked for one more second I would loose it.
+If I looked for one more second I would lose it.
 At the top, I cried and clutched this woman who shared a dream with me, who put up with my awkward introvert ways, and blessed me with friendship.
 We did it.
 Alone and together.